gotrash/theme/site/content/docs/5.3/content/typography.md

 ---
 layout: docs
 title: Typography
-description: Documentation and examples for Bootstrap typography, including global settings, headings, body text, lists, and more.
+description: Documentation and examples for GoTrash Theme typography, including global settings, headings, body text, lists, and more.
 group: content
 toc: true
 ---

 ## Global settings

-Bootstrap sets basic global display, typography, and link styles.
+GoTrash Theme sets basic global display, typography, and link styles.
 When more control is needed, check out the [textual utility classes]({{< docsref "/utilities/text" >}}).

 - Use a [native font stack]({{< docsref "/content/reboot#native-font-stack" >}}) that selects the best `font-family` for each OS and device.
 - For a more inclusive and accessible type scale, we use the browser's default root `font-size` (typically 16px) so visitors can customize their browser defaults as needed.